-Now your team can begin brainstorming, discussing, offering their thoughts on each of these four categories as they relate to the proposed new project.
+Now your team can begin brainstorming, discussing, offering their thoughts on each of these four categories in relation to the proposed new project.

 The points you list under each category can be based on data, or they can be anecdotal.
-They can be fact or opinion.
-But they should all be clear and concise, ideally in bullet form, so that everyone can review them quickly when you’ve completed the grid.
+They can be a fact or opinion.
+But they should all be clear and concise, ideally in bullet form, so that everyone can review them quickly when the grid is complete.